-Please plan to arrive between August 7-9 to attend the International Orientation for Law Students on Thursday, August 10.
-Students who do not have a TOEFL or TOEC score need to take the TOEFL test on Friday, August 11 at 8:30am.
-The Law School Orientation will be August 15-19 and Law classes start August 22.
+Please plan to arrive between August 11-14 to attend Law Orientation August 15-18 and the International Orientation for Law Students on Friday, August 18.
+Students who do not have a TOEFL or TOEC score need to take the TOEFL test on Friday, August 18 at 8:30am.
+Law classes start August 21.
 Please submit your Arrival Information Form as soon as you have made your travel arrangements so we know when to expect you.
 If we receive your information form at least two weeks before your scheduled arrival, we will arrange to have someone welcome you at the airport (or bus station).
-If you do not need to be welcomed at the airport, please inform Carlyn Marron at firstname.lastname@example.org.
+If you do not need to be welcomed at the airport, please inform Carlyn Marron at email@example.com.
 Your airport welcomer will have a packet of information for you when you arrive.
 Among other things, the packet includes an agenda for your first days here, a campus map, orientation and registration information, and an apartment listing.
 If you are not greeted at the airport, you may obtain this packet from the International Center during office hours, Monday through Friday, 8:30 AM - 4:30 PM.

 Please note, there are no currency exchanges at the Des Moines Airport, so you should have at least $200 US dollars with you when you arrive in Des Moines (in $20 bills or smaller) for meals and local transportation until you move into your permanent housing.
 If for any reason, you do not see a Drake greeter at the airport when you arrive, don’t worry!
 Just take a taxi to the Holiday Inn Express at Drake (1140 24th Street) or your permanent accommodations if you have already made these arrangements.
 Taxis are located just outside the baggage claim area of the airport.
 The cost should be about $28, including tip.
 The hotel staff is prepared to assist new students until contact can be made with the International Center.